janaatamer/Task-Manager/README_UserManual.md

 -Optonally attach a File
 A er submi ng the form:
 -The task is added to the dashboard.
--An email no fica on is sent to the user confirming that the task has been successfully created.
+-An email notfication is sent to the user confirming that the task has been successfully created.
 ## Conclusion
 This applica on is built to streamline task management through a user-friendly interface,